 Combining DGI with Value

-So, what is a REIT?
+So, What is a REIT?

-REITs (Real estate investment trusts) were created by law to help investors take part in the real estate world without having to buy a house or store.
+REITs (Real Estate Investment Trusts) were created by law to help investors take part in the real estate world without having to buy a house or store.
 The Congress (yes, it started in America) mandated these real estate companies should pay out dividends.
-But, the Congress gave REITs a huge advantage.
+But, Congress gave REITs a huge advantage.
 In exchange for paying out 90% of their net income to investors, REITs does not have to pay taxes at the corporate level.
 To maintain their special status, REITs have to keep at least 75% of their total assets in real estate.
 They also derive 75% of their gross income from rents.
 For us individual investors, the high yield is awesome, but for the company, it´s even better.
 The legislation effectively created a permanent financing advantage for REITs.
 Because of the tax advantage, REITs can finance property more cheaply than can tax-burdened corporations.

-However, there is rain to every sunshine story.
-In this case, it´s the cash flow.
+However, there is rain for every sunshine story.
+In this case, it’s the cash flow.
 Since REITs are required by law to pay at almost all of their income, and therefore cut a lot of their cash flow.
 REITs’ legal structure does create some downsides.
 Because they’re required to pay out almost all of their cash flow, REITs don´t have their pocket filled up by $$$.
 That again decreases the level of investment they can do, so they have to use loans and create debt for themselves to be able to invest.
 Unfortunately, but understandable, REITs are among the most leveraged public companies.
-But it shouldn´t make you look away yet, because REITs are also among the best companies when it comes to having a stable cash flow.
+But it shouldn´t make you look away yet, because REITs are also among the best companies when it comes to having stable cash flow.
 Meaning debt is normally manageable.

-- Managing their properties
+A. Managing their properties

-- Buy properties at attractive prices
+B. Buy properties at attractive prices

-- Sell properties at attractive prices
+C. Sell properties at attractive prices

-- Financial operating
+D. Financial operating

-A, B,C are don´t need any explanation, but D does:
+A, B and C do not need any explanation, but D does:

 The keyword is interest rates.
 When rates fall, REITs refinance in order to lower interest expenses.
-When rates goes up, they need to pay more in interest.
+When rates go up, they need to pay more in interest.
 But REITs use what is known as laddered debt, (google for more information), so they are able to manage higher expenses.

-- FFO measure: Funds from operating is a measure on cash flow, and very useful for REITs, because as we have talked about, the cash flow is the main “issue” with REITs.
+FFO measure: Funds from operating is a measure on cash flow, and very useful for REITs because as we have talked about, the cash flow is the main “issue” with REITs.
 The normal FFO is around 8 – 20.

-- the cash flow is very accurate and measurable
+- the cash flow is very accurate and measurable.

 - Instead of being a landlord, and does a lot of work to maintain that status, I just buy REITs which really is the same, without the struggle of papers and formalities.

-- Instead of buying one estate, I buy parts in 400 +++ estates
+- Instead of buying one estate, I buy parts in 400 +++ estates.

-- The point above is important, because it means diversification.
+- The point above is important because it means diversification.
 REITs normally own properties around the world, or at least in different areas in the country (say the states), and in different sectors, so the company will always have someone paying them.

-- The Yield is around 4% or more, meaning that it´s bigger than inflation, around %, so every REIT investment is profitable in the long run.
+- The Yield is around 4% or more, meaning that it’s bigger than inflation, around %, so every REIT investment is profitable in the long run.

 - Growing yield means more yield for me.
 Hurray!

-Different kinds of REITs:
+Different Kinds of REITs:

 - Residential – Owner of apartments, manufactured housing, and now single-family housing.

 - Retail – Assets include all kinds of retail properties: shopping centers, malls, and big-box stores, among others.
 Some REITs focus on specific property types — for example, grocery-anchored shopping centers — to help reduce cyclically.

 - Office – Assets include office properties, and the REIT may be focused on a specific tenant or geographic area.

-- Health care— This is among the most stable REIT sectors, since demand is constant, and government funding and private funding remain stable and are even growing, though at a relatively low-level.
+- Healthcare – This is among the most stable REIT sectors, since demand is constant, and government funding and private funding remain stable and are even growing, though at a relatively low-level.
 Assets include skilled nursing facilities, senior living communities, and hospitals.

 - Industrial – Assets include a range of industrial properties, including warehouses, storage facilities, and other types of distribution centers.

 - Lodging – Lodging REITs own hotels and then frequently contract out management.
 Results fluctuate highly across the economic cycle, and this is probably the most cyclical of all the REIT subsectors.

 - Timberland – There are just a handful of these REITs, which own land that grows timber.
 And timber grows even when the economy is down, though overall economic conditions affect end-market prices for timber and other products.

 - Diversified – Like the name implies, these REITs own a mix of assets that cross the standard lines, such as office properties mixed with industrial properties.

 - Specialty – This is a bit of an omnibus category and includes whatever doesn’t fit in the other subsectors, including outdoor advertising, movie theaters, and fitness centers.